Ayomaj/alx-system_engineering-devops/README.md

-This explains permissions in shell
+This repository explains shell basics, permissions, I/O and variables.